ghader8099/Project-of-second-term-in-UNI/README.md

 # Project-of-second-term-in-UNI
-You can see my project in second term of my uni(Isfahan University of Technology)
+You can see my projects in second term of my uni(Isfahan University of Technology)